 ProQuest Newspapers provides indexing and full text access to 1,270 newspapers and wire feeds.
 Full-text titles include major U.S. daily newspapers such as the New York Times, USA Today, Wall Street Journal and Washington Post.

 CQ Press is a publisher of research about the American government, politics, history, public policy, and current affairs.
 CQ Researcher includes reports on current affairs, social policy and other controversies back to 1923.
 CQ Almanac has analysis on the major legislation and actions of congress for each year since 1945.
-CQ Weekly provides in-depth reporting on public policy, politics, congressional legislation, and elections extending back to 1983.
+CQ Magazine (formerly CQ Weekly) provides in-depth reporting on public policy, politics, congressional legislation, and elections extending back to 1983.
 Other content includes Voting and Elections Collection and Politics in America.

 Access primary documents central to United States foreign and military policy since 1945.
 Material is arranged by topical collection produced by the National Security Archives at George Washington University.
 Each collection contains a diverse range of policy documents including presidential directives, memos, briefing papers, White House communications, email, confidential letters and more.